What is Reality?

 The Universe is a progression of patterns.

 The laws of physics are patterns, so everything in the Universe is made of patterns, not events, as it might be casually thought.
-Events are states in the progression of patterns, that is, they result from the interaction of patterns.
+Events are states in the progression of patterns, that is, they result from the evolution of the progression, from the interaction of patterns.
 This means that, unlike what is usually believed, the Universe didn't evolve out of randomness, but of precise patterns.

 Patterns don't require complexity, they create it during their manifestation and interaction, with every iteration / state change.
 This process can be easily visualized in fractals which have very simple initial states but can create a virtually infinite variety of enormous complexity.